 In the United States, hemp-derived products can contain a maximum of .3% Delta 9 THC (a very small amount) to comply with federal law.

 Delta 8 THC (∆8 THC)

-Delta 8 communicates and engages with CB1 and CB2 receptors, and it appears to have many benefits to the body.
+D8 THC communicates and engages with CB1 and CB2 receptors, and it appears to have many benefits to the body.
 Specifically, it can help stimulate appetite, reduce nausea, and offer many relaxation-evoking qualities without the psychoactive side effects you can expect from Delta 9.
 It is also said to be nature’s answer to hangovers.
-Delta 8 is beginning to rise in popularity because, using an advanced process, the more prevalent Delta 9 compound can be converted to Delta 8 THC, making the less psychoactive Delta 8 more easily accessible.
+Delta 8 is beginning to rise in popularity because, using an advanced process, the more prevalent Delta 9 compound can be converted to D8 THC, making the less psychoactive Delta 8 more easily accessible.

-In 1995, a famous Delta 8 THC study was conducted.
+In 1995, a famous D-8 THC study was conducted.
 The study concluded that, when used for its anti-nausea properties, it successfully inhibited nausea with “an essential lack of side effects” to 100% of the patients who used it during their treatment.

 Consumers are beginning to enjoy Delta 8 distillates in vape cartridges because the compound delivers several wellness-evoking benefits.
 Hemp-derived Delta 8 (with up to .3% Delta 9 THC present) is also federally legal.